Force over Distance: Chapter 39

 “I don’t believe it,” Rush murmured.

-“Walk down the hall,” Young said, sweeping a hand along the line of the corridor.
+“Walk down the hall.”
+Young swept a hand along the line of the corridor.
 “Go as far as you want.”

-Rush’s eyes flicked out into the empty air and he stepped back from Young.
+“I—” Rush cut himself off.
+His eyes flicked into the empty air and he stepped back from Young.
+“Telford,” the scientist murmured.

 “Colonel Telford,” Rush said coolly.
 “How can I help you?”

-“Need a little clarification on something,” Telford said.
+“Need a little clarification on something.”
+Telford stopped in front of them.
 “Wanna take a walk?”

-“Unfortunately, now’s not a convenient time for me,” Rush said, and god, he sounded tired.
+“Unfortunately, now’s not a convenient time,” Rush said, and god, he sounded tired.

 “Why?”
 Telford said bluntly.
 “What are you doing?”